plume-sig/zk-nullifier-sig/README.md

 - Metamask: We have an open PR set ([rpc](https://github.com/MetaMask/eth-json-rpc-middleware/pull/198 ), [api](https://github.com/MetaMask/api-specs/pull/120), [core](https://github.com/MetaMask/metamask-extension/pull/17482)) that we are waiting on them to merge!
 Snaps [dropped support for secret key access](https://github.com/MetaMask/snaps/issues/1665) so a Metamask Snap is no longer a tenable path, although we did have a snap as well.
 - Aztec: WIP, pending implementation in Noir.
+- ZK Snap: The "holy grail of private voting", according to Ameen, co-author of the private voting report.
+Uses PLUME as a [core component of an end-to-end private voting system](https://twitter.com/AeriusLabs/status/1753052458249785836).

 ### Audits
 We have been audited by 0xbok for these three implementations V1 and V2 implementations, as well as for V1 circuits in circom.
 We expect the halo2 circuits to be runnable on mobile (once we have audited that code and put up a recursive proving infrastructure setup).